 Secondary Residence: What you need to learn about the modern granny flat

 Are you looking for ways to live close to your loved ones but not under the same roof because you want to keep your privacy and independence?
-Accessory Dwelling Units (ADU) or usually identified as granny flat which we call ‘A secondary residence’ could be the best option for you.
+Accessory Dwelling Units (ADU) or usually identified as a granny flat which we call ‘A secondary residence’ could be the best option for you.

 What is a secondary residence?